metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 It's hard to tell what software or module dependencies might be required for your target environment, and once you learn that you should modify version requirements in `Config\ProjectSettings.ps1`

-For example .NET framework version 4.5 for Windows PowerShell may be absolute minimum to be able to use some commandlets from modules provided by Microsoft.
+For example .NET framework version 4.5 for Windows PowerShell may be required to be able to use some commandlets from modules, either those which ship with Windows or those which are part of this repository.

 ## Testing

-To save you some time debugging you should also run code analysis with [PSScriptAnalyzer][module psscriptanalyzer] with the following rules enabled:
+To save yourself some time debugging you should also run code analysis with [PSScriptAnalyzer][module psscriptanalyzer] with the following rules enabled:

 1. PSUseCompatibleCmdlets
 2. PSUseCompatibleSyntax